-- 135. There is a substantial risk of a continuation or expansion of conflict-related insecurity, which could increase the need for assistance while increasing the complexity of any response.
+- 136. There is a substantial risk of a continuation or expansion of conflict-related insecurity, which could increase the need for assistance while increasing the complexity of any response.
 In addition, Mali is subject to recurrent drought, with a significant risk of large-scale crises.
-WFP will thus need to maintain strong preparedness and response capacities. - 136.
+WFP will thus need to maintain strong preparedness and response capacities. - 137.
 Contingency arrangements are in place with respect to conflict-related displacement, facilitating scale-up in response to quick-onset emergencies.
 This includes planning and budgeting based on historical requirements, collaboration with other rapid response mechanisms and standby arrangements that can be quickly activated when needed.
-For drought and production shocks, satellite imagery is used to support early preparations for seasonal support well in advance of the lean season. - 137.
+For drought and production shocks, satellite imagery is used to support early preparations for seasonal support well in advance of the lean season. - 138.
 The CSP includes provision for responding to moderate insecurity and production shortfalls.
 Large-scale shocks will be addressed through revisions of the CSP as necessary.
-The planned progressive handover of responsibility to the Government could be affected if a large-scale shock occurred during the CSP period. - 138.
+The planned progressive handover of responsibility to the Government could be affected if a large-scale shock occurred during the CSP period. - 139.
 Insufficient or delayed funding, resulting in shortfalls and pipeline breaks, is one of the main strategic risks.
 In addition, the lack of predictable multi-year funding has constrained implementation of integrated resilience activities.
 WFP's resourcing strategy includes working with the humanitarian country team, the United Nations country team and the Government to raise funds.
-WFP will also seek to broaden its funding and invest more on long-term partnerships. - 139.
+WFP will also seek to broaden its funding and invest more on long-term partnerships. - 140.
 The use of CBTs provides a degree of flexibility and shortens the time between receipt of resources and delivery to beneficiaries.
 The use of advance funding can also reduce the time required.
-For in-kind transfers, forward purchasing will help to mitigate pipeline breaks and maximize on-time deliveries. - 140.
+For in-kind transfers, forward purchasing will help to mitigate pipeline breaks and maximize on-time deliveries. - 141.
 WFP was fully engaged in the preparation of the integrated strategic framework, but interaction and collaboration with the integrated mission MINUSMA can be challenging.
-Although humanitarian assistance and resilience building can clearly contribute to the consolidation of peace, significant tensions are involved when stabilization and humanitarian components are brought into an integrated approach.
+Emphasizing conflict sensitivity and upholding humanitarian principles remain core elements of WFP's operation in Mali.